 Obsessions are the thoughts that appear and persist, despite efforts to ignore them.
 As a result, people with OCD often perform tasks (compulsions) to seek relief from their obsession-related anxiety.
 Those suffering from OCD understand that their notions do not reconcile with the outside world, but feel as though they must act as though they do.

 In 50% to 60% of OCD cases, the disorder manifests without overt compulsions.
 Rather than immersing in observable compulsions, those with this subtype tend to perform more covert, mental rituals.
-More often than not, they feel driven to avoid any situation in which particular obsessive thoughts might be triggered.
+More often than not, they wish to avoid any situation in which may be triggering to particular obsessive thoughts.

 Since 2003, the Delray Center for Healing has provided exceptional psychiatric and therapeutic care for mental health, eating, and substance use disorders.
 To learn more about our philosophy and treatment approach, download our free e-book, “Psychiatry Redefined,” written by our founder and medical director, Raul J. Rodriguez, MD.